 Company History & ethos

-The Oak Frame Carpentry Co Ltd was set up in 1996 by Simon Eeles and Tim Potts, oak-frame carpenters with complimentary skills and many years experience in both the craft and the design of traditional structural timber building.
-Simon and Tim are passionate about timber buildings and structural carpentry, and this enthusiasm is shown within the company in an emphasis on the understanding of the vast resource of British timber frame buildings, and the use of traditional hand tools and techniques.
+This enthusiasm and passion for the craft is shown within the company in an emphasis on the understanding of the vast resource of British timber frame buildings, and the use of traditional hand tools and techniques.

 The cornerstone of our production process is English plumb-scribe carpentry, an ancient system unmatched in its ability to create accurate joints between uniquely shaped timbers.